All Tauber students complete a 14-week paid Team Project with a leading firm.

 - Competitive internship salaries

-- $1100 to $1200 - Graduate students with less than 2 years of full-time work experience, including EGL students entering their fifth year of study
+- $1500 to $2100 - Graduate students with less than two years of full-time work experience, including EGL students entering their fifth year of study

 Upon project completion, all teams compete in the annual Spotlight!
 Team Project Showcase Scholarship Competition.
 Spotlight! is a highly competitive event where all teams present project results to corporate representatives, students, alumni, and faculty.